diegopedrazas96/angularstartexample/commit.md

-store release instructions on 6/2/2017
+rename to angular to match npm on 6/9/2017